SMLC-NYSBC/ptolemy/README.md

 # Ptolemy
 A Python machine learning and computer vision library for automating cryo-EM data collection.
 The accompanying paper is available on [arxiv](https://arxiv.org/abs/2112.01534).
-Ptolemy is designed to handle localization and scoring of squares in low-mag images and holes in medium-mag images.
+Ptolemy is designed to handle localization and scoring of squares in low-mag images (pixelsize of around 2000-5000 Angstroms/pixel) and holes in medium-mag images (100-1000 angstroms/pixel).
 It works on both gold and carbon holey, untilted grids.

 <details><summary>Example Low Mag Image</summary><p>